loukikdarsi/faster-flight/README.md

 ## Overview

-**faster-flight 🚀** is a real-time fin-actuated stabilization system designed for experimental model rockets.
+**🚀 faster-flight** is a real-time fin-actuated stabilization system designed for experimental model rockets.
 It uses a low-power STM32 microcontroller running FreeRTOS to dynamically adjust aerodynamic fin angles for real-time flight control and orientation stabilization.

 The system combines real-time task management, PID-based control, and sensor fusion to improve in-flight stability and accuracy.
 It’s built with extensibility in mind and is suitable for small-to-medium scale rocketry platforms.